therealrealguy/6b6twiki/docs/introduction.md

 ---

 * Q: I dont know how to code
 * A: You dont need to know anything about coding to write a markdown page.
 Markdown is made to be easy.
 You can watch [this](https://youtu.be/_PPWWRV6gbA?t=25) crash course on markdown to know how to use it.
-If you absolutely refuse to learn markdown method you can write an article and send it to us to make it look fancy.
+If you absolutely refuse to learn markdown you can write a page and send it to us to make it look fancy.

 * Q: What is this about ?
 * A: This website will contain info about bases groups events builds and much much more about the server and its history